mikejoh/mikejoh/README.md

 Cloud Native tools/technologies and OSS, centered around Kubernetes, is something i love working with and will continue doing in one way or the other.
 At the moment most of the time as a consumer and occasionally as a contributor.

+ - :heavy_exclamation_mark: About me:
+   - I'm from :sweden: + :poland:.
+   - I use the :paintbrush: and :pencil2: a lot, i'm all about visualizing things;
+   - and i love :skier:
  - :computer: I'm currently working on various Go based projects both personally (private) and professionally.
  - :bulb: Currently learning:
    - More of Go.